shufflse/cps-test/README.md

 - Can be used in other sites (must have obvious credit direct to this repository)

-# 2025 Update
+# August 2025 Update
-- Full Rewrite
-- Added Stop Button

-# Potential Updates
 - Dark Mode
 - Fully Custom CSS

+# Potential Updates
+- Dark Mode Persistence
+- Top Score (With Persistence)